ARCNanotech/userAuthenticate/README.md

   - Use PGP and locally saved signature files to automate auth process.
   - Automate an otherwise tedious and time consuming process (e.g entering & re-entering your password)
+  - A cross-platform implement utilising code shared between platforms.

+**C#**
+The cross-platform solution is coded primarily in C#.
+With a backend of Ruby Platform that integrates a highly sophisticated network infrastructure.

 =======
 >>>>>>> 8d819c533772df471465937efe9576d2411660aa